No results were found...

 When searching through your subscribers, you can add filter conditions of groups based on:

-• Belongs to all
+• Belongs to

-• Doesn’t belong to all
+• Does not belong to

 • Belongs to any

-• Doesn’t belong to any
+• Does not belong to any

 By filtering by groups, you can see how they are performing and determine if you need to revise or add new groups.